 SSA must have sufficient resources to meet the service needs of the public and ensure program integrity.
 SSA's administrative budget is only about 1.4 percent of benefits paid out each year.
 With the baby boomers entering retirement and their disability prone years, SSA is experiencing dramatic workload increases at a time of diminished funding and staff.

-Over the last two years, Congress has appropriated \$421 million less for SSA's program integrity efforts (such as medical and work Continuing Disability Reviews and Title XVI redeterminations) than the Budget Control Act of 2011 authorized.
-Over the last three years, SSA has received nearly \$1 billion less for its Limitation on Administrative Expenses (LAE) than the President's request, and by the end of FY 2013 is expected to lose over 11,000 employees since FY 2011.
+From FY 2011 to FY 2013, Congress appropriated \$421 million less for SSA's program integrity efforts (such as medical and work Continuing Disability Reviews and Title XVI redeterminations) than the Budget Control Act of 2011.
+During those years, SSA received nearly \$1 billion less for its Limitation on Administrative Expenses (LAE) than the President's request, and by the end of FY 2013 lost nearly 11,000 employees since FY 2011.
+With the FY 2014 appropriations, Congress provided SSA with funding to significantly increase the number of medical continuing disability reviews (CDR), from 429,000 in FY 2013 to 510,000 planned for FY 2014; however, SSA faces a backlog of approximately 1.3 million medical CDRs.2